State Shinto: Great Promulgation Campaign

 The Bureau of Shinto Affairs attempted to standardize the training of priests in 1875.
 This created a division between state actors and local priests, who disagreed over the content of that standardized training.
 This debate concerned which kami, or spirits, to include in rituals— particularly, whether state kami should be included.
 This debate marked the rise of the Ise sect, which was open to a stronger state presence in Shinto, and the Izumo sect, which was not.
 The Izumo sect advocated for recognition of the god Ōkuninushi as an equal to Amaterasu, which had theological consequences for emperor-worship.
 This debate, the "enshrinement debate", posed a serious ideological threat to the Meiji era government.

 A result of the enshrinement debate was that the Ministry of the Interior concentrated on distinctions of "religion" and "doctrine", stating that "Shinto rituals (shinsai) are performed by the state whereas religious doctrines (kyōhō) are to be followed by individuals and families."
 Through this logic, Shinto rituals were a civic responsibility which all Japanese subjects were expected to participate in, whereas "religious" Shinto was a matter of personal faith and subject to freedom of religion.
 This debate marked an early failure in crafting of a unified national Shinto practice, and led to a sharp decline in both state grants to Shinto shrines and to the appointment of Shinto priests to government positions.
-This was the beginning of Secular Shrine Theory which explained the obligations unrelated to belief, and segretation Sect Shinto or groups based on beliefs..
+This was the beginning of Secular Shrine Theory which explained the obligations unrelated to belief, and segregation Sect Shinto or groups based on beliefs..
 The Ministry of Home Affairs took responsibility for shrines in 1877, and began to separate Shinto religious practices from indoctrination.
 In 1887, the Ministry stopped financial support for most shrines, aside from select Imperial shrines tied to state functions.